heatherpark/algorithm-review/algorithms/selection-sort.md

 function selectionSort(array) {
   // loop through array
   for (var i = 0; i < array.length; i++) {
-    // set lower boundary for subarray to curent iteration index var min = i;
+    // set lower boundary for subarray to current iteration index var min = i;
     // findSmallestIndex will return smallest element of subarray
-    // subarray is defined as all items after current item var smallestIndex = findSmallestIndex(array, min);
+    // subarray is defined as current item plus all subsequent items var smallestIndex = findSmallestIndex(array, min);

     // switch smallest item of subarray with first item of subarray if they are not equal